tanfwong/sdr_notes/_sources/ch3/fftw3.md

 * To use the wrapper:
   1. Instantiate the `fft` object:
       ```c++
+      // Example 1:
       // To perform nblocks forward fftsize-point FFTs on a 1-d
       // array of samples use the following constructor:
       fft fwd_fft(nthreads, fftsize, nblocks, fftsize, fftsize, false);
+      //
+      // Example 2:
       // To perform nblocks inverse fftsize-point FFTs along each
       // of the D rows of a 2-d array of samples use the following constructor:
       fft inv_fft(nthreads, fftsize, nblocks, fftsize, fftsize, D, true);
+      //
-      // where both use nthreads threads and move forward
+      // Both examples use nthreads threads and move forward
       // fftsize steps to get to the next input and output FFT block
       ```
   2. Get pointer to the input and output arrays: